nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Code of Conduct

-This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behaviour in our community.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## .NET Foundation